random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 Dwarves get a +1 to BAB rolls when using an ax or a hammer.

+## Elves

-**Elves:** Elves are slender human like beings with pointy ears.
+Elves are slender human like beings with pointy ears.
 Elves are around 5' 6" tall.
 They have a natural affinity for the forest.
 Elves are renown for woodworking.
 Elves can be any profession.
 They gain 1 point in INT, but lose 1 point of CON.

 Elves have keen eyesight and are able to spot hidden or concealed features such as secret doors.
 Their base chance to detect is 50% + 3%